sapcc/limes/docs/users/api-spec-resources.md

 }
 ```

-Returns 200 (OK) on Success, and returns the updated commitment as a JSON document.
+Returns 200 (OK) on success, and returns the updated commitment as a JSON document.

 ### DELETE /v1/domains/:domain\_id/projects/:project\_id/commitments/:id

 Deletes a commitment within the given project.
-Requires a cloud-admin token.
+Either requires a project-admin token and the commitment to have been created within the last 24 hours _or_ a cloud-admin token.
 On success, returns 204 (No Content).

-Only unconfirmed commitments may be deleted.
-If the commitment has already been confirmed, returns 403 (Forbidden).
+Otherwise returns 403 (Forbidden).

 ### GET /v1/inconsistencies